 Programmatically, using MATLAB functions

-Each of these approaches offers a different workflow and a slightly different set of functionality.
+Each of these approaches offers a different workflow and a slightly different set of functionalities.
 The best choice for you depends on your project requirements and how you prefer to work.

 App Designer is a rich interactive environment introduced in R2016a, and it is the recommended environment for building apps in MATLAB.
-It includes a fully integrated version of the MATLAB editor.
-The layout and code views are tightly linked so that changes you make in one view immediately affect the other.
-A larger set of interactive components is available, including date picker, tree, and image.
+It includes a fully integrated version of the MATLAB Editor.
+The layout design and code views are tightly linked so that changes you make in one view immediately affect the other.
+A larger set of interactive components is available, including date picker, tree, and image components.
 There are also features like a grid layout manager and automatic reflow options to make your app detect and adapt to changes in screen size.
 For more information, see Develop Apps Using App Designer.

 figure function.
 Then, you add components to it

-new apps, because it creates a figure that is specifically
+function for building new apps because it creates a figure that is specifically